masgeek/logicea-cards/README.md

 ## Additional documentation

-For openAPI endpoint definition you can acces it via two methos
+For openAPI endpoint definition you can access it via two methods

-- Launch the pplication then in the browser use the following url http://localhost:8080/swagger-ui/index.html
+- Launch the application then in the browser use the following url http://localhost:8080/swagger-ui/index.html
 -
 - View the archived version at https://app.swaggerhub.com/apis/masgeek/cards-management_api/1.0.0